benhursenabathi/benhursenabathi.github.io/content/posts/Sci-fi design, brain computer interfaces and the future.md

 It’s fascinating to look back and understand how far our species has come in the last 200 years.

 Although sci-fi and the stories we tell ourselves has always been focussed on external aspects of humanity, like space travel, talking to aliens and robots taking over the planet or fighting zombies to save earth, scientifically, it took us many years to understand ourselves better (and we don’t in many areas).
 The human condition, as humans, we are new to the idea of learning and understanding ourselves better.
 Over the last few years, this has been changing.
 We have revolutionised our understanding of our biological systems, building blocks and  decoding the neural networks in our brain.
-Today, we can see [build entire neural networks and produce neural activity from skin cells.](https://www.youtube.com/watch?v=ABmRCdnVq3E)
+Today, we can [build entire neural networks and produce neural activity from skin cells.](https://www.youtube.com/watch?v=ABmRCdnVq3E)

 ![Brain in 3D](https://benhur.me/img/Neuroscience-BCI/brainneuron.jpg.jpeg)